John Ball (priest): John Ball in popular culture

 Scripture says 'Adam digged:' could he dig without arms?

 English songwriter Sydney Carter wrote an eponymously titled song about Ball that has been recorded by a number of artists.
 'Sing John Ball' is regularly performed in the UK by folk musicians including The Young'uns, The Melrose Quartet, and in 2015 the group Sweet Liberties performed the song in the Houses of Parliament.

+In the 2026 film The Uprising, Ball is played by Jamie Bell.